pdf2htmlEX/pdf2htmlEX/README.md

 # Differences from upstream pdf2htmlEX:

 This is my branch of pdf2htmlEX which aims to allow an open collaboration to help keep the project active.
-A number of changes and improvements have been incorperated from other forks:
+A number of changes and improvements have been incorporated from other forks:

 * Lots of bugs fixes, mostly of edge cases
 * Integration of latest Cairo code